What are the most spectacular roads in Scotland?

 Located on Scotland’s northeast coast, General Wade’s Military Road is a very scenic journey along the southern shore of Loch Ness.
 Remember to bring your camera for the stunning views.

-Wee Mad Road a curvy drive located in Scottish Highlands.
+Wee Mad Road a curvy drive located in the Scottish Highlands.
 The road is beautiful and remote and well worth the drive.
 Just be careful.

 A888 (Barra Ring Road) is a very scenic loop road located in Barra, an island at the southern end of the Outer Hebrides, in Scotland.